UKCloud/documentation/articles/vmware/vmw-how-build-edge.md

 ### Intended audience

-To complete the steps in this guide, you must be a vCloud Director administrator.
+To complete the steps in this guide, you must be a VMware Cloud Director administrator.

 ## Building an edge gateway